luck428/GCLOGPULL/doku_v4.md

 ### Technical prerequisites ###
-if you want to execute the python script you need to have following libraries avaiable (which are all required by pycaching):
+If you want to execute the python script then you need to have following libraries avaiable (which are all required by pycaching):

-python 3.4
+- python 3.4
- 	pycaching
+- pycaching
- 		beautiful soup
+- beautiful soup

 ### Dependencies ###
-no gui
+The program has no gui because pycaching has no gui.

 ### Warranty ###
-use at your won risk
+Use at your won risk
-BE AWARE of the consequences and groundspeak policies monitoring
+Especially -> BE AWARE of the consequences of groundspeak monitoring policies.